Hancock insists he did not ‘primarily’ go on I’m A Celeb for the money

 But he insisted that he “certainly would have considered” doing the programme for £10 and denied negotiations soared after he turned down initial offers.

+He argued he must discuss what happened so the public can “learn as much as possible”.

+“I feel like it’s my duty because we’re all human, we all make mistakes,” he said.

-During the show, Mr Hancock came in third place behind actor Owen Warner and England professional footballer Jill Scott.
+Mr Hancock came in third place in I’m A Celebrity behind England footballer Jill Scott and actor Owen Warner.

 Records on the MPs’ register of interests showed Mr Hancock received £320,000 from Lifted Entertainment, ITV Studios, for the work which he listed as lasting for 30 days.